-Like my traditional recipe, this one starts with room temperature cream cheese, butter, and some powdered sugar.
-I use fresh lemon zest and juice to get that luscious lemon flavor and sometimes I add some yellow food coloring if I want the color to pop.
+It starts with room temperature cream cheese, butter, and powdered sugar.
+I use fresh lemon zest and juice for that bright lemon flavor, and sometimes a little yellow food coloring when I want the color to pop on an Easter dessert or at a spring baby shower.

-- Cream cheese: The full-fat block-style kind works the best.
-Make sure you soften the cream cheese to room temperature.
-If it’s too cold, it won’t mix well.
+- Cream cheese: The full-fat block-style is the only one I recommend.
+Make sure to soften the cream cheese to room temperature.
+If it’s too cold, it won’t clump.

 - Unsalted Butter: Again, make sure to soften the butter to room temp.
 If you only have salted butter that’s ok!
 You can omit the salt from the recipe.

 - Powdered sugar: This works well in this recipe as it incorporates easily without leaving any granules.
-You can use more or less depending on how sweet you like your lemon frosting.
+You can use more or less depending on how sweet you like your cream cheese lemon frosting.

 - Lemon: I use both the zest and juice.
-Learn how to zest a lemon the easy way.
 You can use lemon extract if you don’t have any fresh lemons on hand.

 - Vanilla extract: It enhances all the other flavors in the frosting.